|

 P357

 From Pauline's collection.
 Pre-1939.
 Nudie half doll.
 This is a nude Carnival Girl half doll.
 She has black hair coiled into a loose chignon in the back.
-A small sugar cone hat is perched on her head.
+A small "sugar-cone or "sugar-loaf hat" is perched on her head.
+A sugar loaf or sugar cone was the traditional form in which refined sugar was produced and sold until the late 19th century when granulated and cubed sugar were introduced.
 Her arms and hands are dramatically and gracefully posed.
 This Carnival Girl is wearing the white makeup of a Pierrette, with typical dramatic eyes, rouge applied on the temples and cheeks, and beautifully-shaped, semi-parted coral lips.
 Another very pretty half doll from the Carl Schneider factory.

 Maker: Carl Schneider, Germany.